-Mayo Clinic's new vendor authentication process verifies your company's information, validates your company's tax information for accurate reporting, ensures regulatory compliance by verifying that your company has not been sanctioned by any regulatory agency and identifies minority suppliers.
-Mayo Clinic works with Global Edge to authenticate vendors that provide a product or service to one of our campuses.
+Mayo Clinic's vendor authentication process verifies your company's information, validates your company's tax information for accurate Internal Revenue Service reporting, identifies minority suppliers and ensures regulatory compliance by verifying that your company has not been sanctioned by any regulatory agency.
+The authentication process is a requirement for all active vendors and those entering into an RFP or RFQ.

-Once logged in to the Global Edge website, you will be asked to:
+Once logged in to the Dun & Bradstreet-hosted registration portal, you will be asked to complete the questionnaire form:

-- Complete a company profile, which includes entering your Taxpayer Identification Number (TIN) or federal Employer Identification Number (EIN).
+- Enter the legal business name, address and Taxpayer Identification Number (TIN) or Federal Employer Identification Number (EIN).

-- Upload documents, which vary depending on your business but may include Internal Revenue Service forms W-8 and W-9, your business license, and your minority-owned-business certificate.
+- Upload documents, which vary depending on your business and may include but are not limited to, Internal Revenue Service (IRS) form W-8 or W-9, diversity certificate, insurance policy, or FDA inspection results.

 Visiting Mayo Clinic